Duals of Higher Vector Spaces: Introduction

 \section{Introduction}

-The cotangent of a Lie groupoid was first constructed in \cite{CosteDazordWeinstein1987}, where it was presented as one of the main examples of a symplectic groupoid, when equipped with the canonical symplectic form.
-This is a fundamental object that has many applications for coadjoint representations \cite{AriasAbadCrainic2013, GraciaSazMehta2017}, deformations of Lie groupoids \cite{CrainicMestreStruchiner2018}, momentum maps \cite{Xu2004} and integration \cite{Cattaneo2004}.
-Higher Lie groupoids have received much attention in recent years \cite{Henriques2008, Zhu2009, Li2014, Wolfson2016, SeveraSiran2019, RogersZhu2020, CuecaZhu2023,LiRyvkinWesselZhu2023}.
-A natural question arises of what the cotangent of a higher Lie groupoid should be and whether this admits a canonical shifted symplectic form.
-We will answer these questions in the follow-up to this article \cite{CuecaRonchi2024-temp} by proposing a dualization procedure for higher vector bundles as defined in \cite{HoyoTrentinaglia2021,HoyoTrentinaglia2023}.
+In this article, we introduce a notion of ``$n$-dual'' for higher vector spaces.
+This concept arises naturally in our attempt to give an explicit description of cotangent bundles for higher differentiable stacks modeled by higher Lie groupoids.

+One of the central ingredients in symplectic geometry and classical mechanics is the {\bf cotangent} bundle $T^*M$ of a manifold $M$.
+Many other symplectic structures appear as its symplectic reduction.
+When we go higher, in the algebraic geometric setting, \cite{PaToVaVe13} and \cite{Calaque19} show that the shifted cotangent bundle of a derived higher stack also carries a shifted symplectic structure.
+Such shifted symplectic structures provide the correct framework for higher symplectic geometry, enabling the use of the AKSZ and BV formalisms to construct sigma models in higher dimensions.
+They also unify geometric structures arising in Calabi-Yau geometry and derived moduli spaces, making them one of the most conceptually transformative developments of modern symplectic geometry.

+However, unlike in algebraic geometry, where the cotangent bundle can be defined directly as the spectrum of the symmetric algebra of the tangent sheaf, the situation for differentiable stacks modeled by Lie $n$-groupoids is considerably more delicate.
+The corresponding cotangent bundle {\bf cannot} be obtained by simply taking levelwise duals.
+Already for $n=1$, if $G := G_1 \rightrightarrows G_0$ is a Lie groupoid, the cotangent groupoid, first constructed in \cite{CosteDazordWeinstein1987}, is given by $T^* G_1 \rightrightarrows A^*$, where $A$ is the Lie algebroid of $G$, rather than by the naive levelwise duals $T^*G_i$.

+This observation points to the need for a systematic notion of ``$n$-dual'' for higher vector spaces.
+Then, as the tangent bundle of $\huaX$ is encoded by the tangent $\VB$ $n$-groupoid $T\huaX$, the cotangent bundle will be encoded by a corresponding $\VB$ $n$-groupoid by taking the $n$-dual of $T\huaX$ (see the follow-up article \cite{CuecaRonchi-temp} and the thesis \cite{stefano-thesis}).

-In the present article we lay the foundations for the above construction by taking a step back and considering the simpler case of higher vector spaces.
-Coming from higher Lie theory, the most natural model for these is that of simplicial vector spaces equipped with certain Kan conditions \cite{BehrendGetzler2017, Duskin2001/02, Henriques2008, Pridham2013, Zhu2009}, which make them $n$-groupoid objects in $\Vect$, which we call $\VS$ $n$-groupoids.
-By a theorem originally due to Moore \cite[Thm.
-3]{Moore1954}, any simplicial object in a category of groups is a Kan complex, which means any simplicial vector space is a $\VS$ $\infty$-groupoid.
-As a particular case of this, a $\VS$ 1-groupoid is precisely a 2-vector space in the sense of \cite{BaezCrans2004}, as we comment on in Example \ref{ex:MooreFillers1Gpd}.
+Considering the application to higher Lie groupoids, we use $\VS$ $n$-groupoids as models for higher vector spaces.
+These are $n$-groupoid objects in $\Vect$, that is, simplicial vector spaces equipped with certain Kan conditions \cite{BehrendGetzler2017, Duskin2001/02, Henriques2008, Pridham2013, Zhu2009}\footnote{In fact, a simplicial object in a category of groups is automatically a Kan complex \cite[Thm.
+3]{Moore1954}.
+Thus a simplicial vector space is already a $\VS$ $\infty$-groupoid. }.
+In particular, a $\VS$ 1-groupoid is precisely a 2-vector space in the sense of \cite{BaezCrans2004} (see Example \ref{ex:MooreFillers1Gpd}).